teejl/the_TeeJ/README.md

 I graduated from the University of Texas at Austin in Pure Mathematics.
 I like to think of myself as a mathematician just as all the old geezers did.
 However my contribution as a mathematician isn't like the typical professor type of mathematician.
 Those mathematicians directly contribute by writing papers, while I am simply a soldier on the front lines.
 I swing away at problems in my path via calculator, computer, or good ole paper.
 I am just your everyday man trying to solve every puzzle that catches my interest.
 Nonetheless, I love solving puzzles in anyway I can.
 When you break everything down that is who I am, a problem solver.
 A TeeJ.

+## Stress and Life
+"Sometimes the most productive thing you can do is relax" - Random Photo from Google

+I have been getting my masters at OMSCS (competitively ranked school) for computer science.
+It has been one class after another, and I've been doing this on top of a full time job.
+It makes my life REALLY stressful at times.

+Whenever I first started taking the cyber courses (the best courses), they were manageable.
+I could complete the assignment and spend the rest of the weekend enjoying myself...
+Then they started to get more difficult.
+Each task required more out of me, which meant more hours into finishing it.
+I am now at the point where I could put an unlimited amount of time learning.
+There is literally an endless amount of work!
+My reaction to this endless amount of work started with obsession, fueled by the sweet ego boost of finishing an assignment.
+The feeling of genius; the satisfaction being smart and capable.
+The challenges became harder, and this sensation I get from finishing them became more consuming.

+It is starting to become who I am.
+And if I can admit, I have this feeling of fear.
+I fear that after it's over I am going to be bored.
+The eager rush to solve each problem will be gone.
+The willpower to push myself beyond what I thought I was capable of, and yet still feeling like it's not enough.
+A sensation of learning more than I could imagine, yet wishing I could have done more.
+I know I will feel like I lost a part of me; the edge that made me feel unique.

+However, this sweet genius ego feeling has made me forget what it's like to be a person.
+I have neglected my humanity.
+I stopped working out.
+Stopped having time for my friends, wife, dog, or hobbies.
+What has helped me at times like this is taking a step back and recharging.
+Caring about myself.
+Taking a day off.
+I am a human after all!
+We need certain things to feel complete.
+Learning is a marathon, not a sprint.
+Life is a marathon, not a sprint.
+I have to remind myself who I am outside of school, and watch the leaves fall.

+Happy Halloween.

 ## Planning
 "Focus is the most important thing for succcess.
 The moment is the most important thing for balance."